of my blog, part 1 click here.

 A Camping Ground nearby

-The light house is open during tourist season for visits.
+The lighthouse is open during tourist season for visits.

 The Old Fisherman,